 Upon successful completion of this program, students should be able to:

 - Apply advanced counselling specific knowledge and skills to human behaviour with consideration of health issues of the individual and/or audience

-- Demonstrate advanced critical thinking skills to interpret client information and integrate this with evidence-based interventions to generate, implement, and evaluate individualised treatment approaches
+- Demonstrate advanced critical thinking skills to interpret client information and integrate this with evidence-based interventions to generate, implement and evaluate individualized treatment approaches

 Recommended Study Pattern

-For students undertaking full-time study the following study pattern is recommended:
+For students undertaking part-time study the following study pattern is recommended:

 - TAS-KHA501 - Counselling Skills 1

 - TAS-KHA601 - Addictive Behaviours